 - Lenses are tested & used by us, so they're guaranteed to be sharp, functioning and working unlike lenses found on eBay or Craigslist

 These lenses are from the newest batches released from Isco Optics Germany which are no longer made.
 Actual lens may vary slightly physically from the lenses in the photographs above or have slight cosmetic and defects on the body and or back end glass, but this wont affect the functioning in any way.
-The optical sharpness, clarity and anamorphic squeeze strength remain the same.
+The optical sharpness, clarity and anamorphic squeeze strength are like new.

 Identical to the lens in Kit B, but this lens has a slightly larger back end making it a little more heavier.
 In total the lens weighs just over 1 lb, so no rail supports are necessary unless you plan to use longer and heavier SLR lenses.

 - Excellent Condition, Smooth Focusing, with a very rare 5 foot minimum focusing distance!
 (Many Anamorphic lenses have 12, 15, 25 or even 50 feet minimums)

 - Includes Anamorphic Clamp Kit for mounting to DSLR and SLR Lenses.

 - Guaranteed to focus smooth and sharp, unlike other sellers there are no surprises here.

 GREAT FOR USE ON 60mm and closer for APS-C crop Cameras like 7D, 60D, GH3 GH4, t2i, 550D, Blackmagic, Red, etc. Or 85mm and Higher on Full Frame Cameras like the 5D, 6D, 1D, Nikon D610, D800, etc.